DarkSword26/Sword-App/README.md

 # ⚔️ Darksword Exploit for iOS 26

-A modern online jailbreak solution for **iOS 26 – iOS 26.5** devices.
+A modern Darksword Exploit jailbreak solution for **iOS 26 – iOS 26.5** devices.

 Darksword allows users to install jailbreak apps, tweaks, themes, and customization tools with a simple and lightweight setup process.